 On October 15th-16th I wandered around with the trusty camera to catch a few images.
 Take a look at 'HERITAGE - 37: DAY TO THINK BACK, 950 Years On...' (click on my name, top right, and scroll down a short way to view)

 Lunden Brycg (pronounced as: London Bridge) late October/early November, 1066

 OVERTHROWN and OUTCAST

-OVERTHROWN, the second in the RAVENFEAST series is available through New Generation Publishing www.newgeneration-publishing.com/ under ISBN 978-1-909039-89-6 if you order through your local bookshop - see the price comparison site Book Butler for the best bargains.
+OVERTHROWN, the second in the RAVENFEAST series is no longer available through New Generation Publishing.
+ISBN 978-1-909039-89-6 if you order online at Amazon - see also price comparison site Book Butler for the best bargains.

 The 'dream' in the subtitle is for one part the wish of Eadgar 'the aetheling' to take the crown as is his due.
 It is also the wish of Ivar Ulfsson to convince Eadgar that his dream is attainable, to realise his own wish for land in England as a king's thegn or higher, as Harold had promised.